Update: February 2020

 |Rest of the state|

 Commentators have been quick to call out the limitations of the scheme and doubt over its projected effectiveness, however the federal Opposition did promise to match the scheme when unveiled by the current government in the last election.
-In October it passed through parliament with the Oppositions support and is due to be reviewed in 12 months.
+In October 2019 it passed through parliament with the Oppositions support and will be reviewed in 12 months.

-If you are in the process of planning and saving for your first home, it may be the perfect time to chat to one of our home loan specialists about getting your application ready for 1 January 2020.
+If you are in the process of planning and saving for your first home, it may be the perfect time to chat to one of our home loan specialists about getting your application ready.
 Fill out a 2 minute application here or call 1800 898 765.